Volcanism on Io: Discovery

 Before the Voyager 1 encounter with Io on March 5, 1979, Io was thought to be a dead world much like the Moon.
 The discovery of a cloud of sodium surrounding Io led to theories that the satellite would be covered in evaporites.

 Hints of discoveries to come arose from Earth-based infrared observations taken in the 1970s.
 An anomalously high thermal flux, compared to the other Galilean satellites, was discovered during measurements taken at an infrared wavelength of 10 μm while Io was in Jupiter's shadow.
 At the time, this heat flux was attributed to the surface having a much higher thermal inertia than Europa and Ganymede.
 These results were considerably different from measurements taken at wavelengths of 20 μm, which suggested that Io had similar surface properties to the other Galilean satellites.
-Robert Nelson and Bruce Hapke attempted to explain these features in Io's spectrum by suggesting fumarolic activity as a mechanism for producing short-chain sulphur allotropes on Io's surface.
+Robert Nelson and Bruce Hapke attempted to explain these features in Io's spectrum by suggesting fumarolic activity as a mechanism for producing short-chain sulfur allotropes on Io's surface.
 It has since been determined that the greater flux at shorter wavelengths was due to the combined flux from Io's volcanoes and solar heating, whereas solar heating provides a much greater fraction of the flux at longer wavelengths.
-A sharp increase in Io's thermal emission at 5 μm was observed on February 20, 1978 by Witteborn, et al. The group considered volcanic activity at the time, in which case the data was fit into a region on Io 8000 km2 in size at 600 K. However, the authors considered that hypothesis unlikely, and instead focused on emission from Io's interaction with Jupiter's magnetosphere.
+A sharp increase in Io's thermal emission at 5 μm was observed on February 20, 1978, by Witteborn, et al. The group considered volcanic activity at the time, in which case the data was fit into a region on Io 8000 km2 in size at 600 K. However, the authors considered that hypothesis unlikely, and instead focused on emission from Io's interaction with Jupiter's magnetosphere.

 Shortly before the Voyager 1 encounter, Stan Peale, Patrick Cassen, and R. T. Reynolds published a paper in the journal Science predicting a volcanically modified surface and a differentiated interior, with distinct rock types rather than a homogeneous blend.
 They based this prediction on models of Io's interior that took into account the massive amount of heat produced by the varying tidal pull of Jupiter on Io caused by its slightly eccentric orbit.
 Their calculations suggested that the amount of heat generated for an Io with a homogeneous interior would be three times greater than the amount of heat generated by radioactive isotope decay alone.
 This effect would be even greater with a differentiated Io.